 How to Get to Moreton Island

-- There was another option from Redcliffe, Scarborough Jetty to Bulwer, but this service is not any longer offered; day trips to the wrecks and back only.
+- There was another option from Redcliffe, Scarborough Jetty to Bulwer, but this service is not any longer offered at the moment; day trips to the wrecks and back only.

 If you like to explore the island by car, a higher clearance 4WD is essential to drive along the sandy tracks.
-Occasionally, some beaches are inaccessible during very high tide.
-For a long-term stay bring your own petrol.
+Occasionally, some beaches are inaccessible during very high tides.
+For a long-term stay, bring your own petrol.
 A permit for your car is required before entering Moreton.
 Vehicle access permit for Moreton

 Ben-Ewa Beach accessible for jeeps